 18 Sep Digital Leadership: Four principles of digital brand building

 Compared to Western “network citizens”, Internet users in emerging countries are usually younger, more active and have a high degree of confidence in product ratings from friends and family.
 For most of them, the digital world is an escape from crowded family homes and an affordable way to explore the world.
 For many companies in growth markets, social media have replaced television as the most important communication channel for marketing.
 In many cases, social media have become the biggest sales drivers.
 The availability of different social channels enables cross-media campaigns that greatly improve direct interaction between brands and their customers.
+This puts digital brand building in the center of of focus for many brand managers.
 This is described in detail in our new Springer publication “Erfolgreicher Markenaufbau in den großen Emerging Markets” by Dr. Niklas Schaffmeister (Managing Partner Globeone) and Florian Haller (CEO Serviceplan Group).

 One of the most successful integrated national marketing campaigns, no longer developed by a global headquarters but in the target market, was VW’s People’s Car Project (PCP) in China.
 It included an open innovation platform that enabled consumers to communicate with the brand to design their vehicle and then share the results with peers and friends through social media channels.
 Volkswagen was thus able to take up the ideas of followers and car enthusiasts.
 The best ideas were taken up by the product developers.
 VW started the project in 2011 to improve its brand perception, optimize innovations through precise market knowledge and increase brand value.
 It became a multimedia campaign to design “the first automobile for and by the people”.
 VW China improved its digital commitment and brand image in key dimensions.
 The campaign attracted 14 million visitors.
 VW was seen as the “Digital Performance Leader” and the car brand that is best integrated in society.
 VW China was awarded the Golden Lion in Cannes.